vbotka/ansible-collection-freebsd/docs/source/ag_setup_roles.rst

    "ansible-config-light", "vbotka.config_light", "vbotka.freebsd.config_light"
    "ansible-freebsd-custom-image", "vbotka.freebsd_custom_image", "vbotka.freebsd.custom_image"

-The roles imported into the Ansible Galaxy namespace `vbotka`_ and included in the collection `vbotka.freebsd`_ are identical.
+The roles imported in the Ansible Galaxy namespace `vbotka`_ and included in the collection `vbotka.freebsd`_ are identical.
 You can use them in parallel or interchange them without restrictions.

 .. note::

-   The roles' files ``README.md`` are imported into the collection documentation.
+   The roles' files ``README.md`` are imported in the collection documentation.
 The titles might be misleading because they keep the Galaxy names.
 For example, the role `vbotka.freebsd.custom_image`_ documentation says: